Repost from the old site.

 In May 1978, a wolverine was spotted by a boy and his father while walking along the Oconto River in Oconto County eight miles west of Crooked Lake, Wisconsin.
 The boy was able to observe it for one minute.

-We receive a number of undocumented sightings by email to this site.
-One man grew up in Land O’ Lakes in Far Northern Wisconsin on the border with Michigan in an area known as the North Woods.
+As man grew up in Land O’ Lakes in Far Northern Wisconsin on the border with Michigan in an area known as the North Woods.
 This is an area of very thick, wild forest and swamps.
-There are many wolves, bears and possibly wolverines in this part of Wisconsin.
+There are many wolves, bears, and possibly wolverines in this part of Wisconsin.

 In 1982, the man saw three wolves in his front yard.
 In 1990, he and his friends treed 22 different bears in a single day while training bear dogs.
 They also had a frightening standoff with a wolverine on that day.
 From about 1983-1995, when he engaged in frequent deer hunting, the man saw one or more wolverines every year.